-Imagine if art was taught the same way as math and science.
-Teachers give their students a color-by-number.
-Students don't get to choose their colors, they have to stay within the lines, and they are very limited to how they can color the picture.
+Imagine if we taught art the way we teach math and science.
+We give our students a color-by-number.
+They don't get to choose their colors, they have to stay within the lines, and they are very limited to how they can color the picture.
 Boring, right?!

-In many ways, this is how traditional math and science curriculum have been taught.
+In many ways, this is how traditional math and science curriculum has been taught.
 We teach students how to figure out the equation or how to lead an investigation step-by-step, give them a bunch of practice problems on a worksheet, and check to see if they followed within the lines as instructed.